 Handsome looking boots.

 Borrowed them from a climbing buddy who'd purchased these B3 mountain boots for planned late Autumn/Fall expeditions to Alaska, Northwest Canada, and Chamonix.
 So haven't yet tried them out in the frigid conditions they were bought for.

 But they have seen some use when engaged in less technical (grades I-II) climbing and scrambling in Northern England and Scotland.

-I was pleasantly surprised at how reasonably comfortable they feel when walking, for up to a couple of hours, over fairly level ground or gently rising gradients.
+I was pleasantly surprised at how reasonably comfortable they felt when walking, for up to a couple of hours, over fairly level ground or gently rising gradients.
 Especially for such a stiffly soled (B3) mountain specific boot.